 Advertisers are constantly working on new location-based marketing strategies for getting customers and making their media buying campaigns more relevant and precise.
 Ad campaign success depends on many factors, but when it comes to businesses based on physical store visits, location becomes a defining factor.
 Once advertisers started to take into consideration users’ location, targeted programmatic advertising campaigns became much more precise and cost-effective.

-The numbers confirm that as 9 in 10 marketers report getting higher sales and engagement rates after using location-based targeting.
-Such an effect is especially valuable for medium and small businesses where local based advertising can often play a crucial role in reaching their target audience and getting foot traffic.
-With the help of location data, businesses can send push notifications to potential customers nearby and get visitors to their stores immediately.
+The numbers confirm that 9 in 10 marketers report getting higher sales and engagement rates after using location-based targeting.
+Such an effect is especially valuable for medium and small businesses - if you use location-based marketing or local-based advertising you easily reach your target audience and foot traffic.
+Using various types of location data, businesses can send push notifications to potential customers nearby and get store visits immediately.

 What is location-based advertising?

 Although some elements of the programmatic ecosystem might seem complicated at a first glance, everything gets clear if one starts from definitions.
 So what exactly is location-based marketing and what position it holds within the digital advertising industry?

 Location-based advertising LBA is a term used to refer to geographical targeting marketing strategies that focus on tailoring customized messages to users located in a specific place or region.
 These can include texts or push notifications that are triggered within a defined region or by a certain action.
 Such a strategy is especially valuable for small business advertising where customers’ location is often a defining factor for making a purchase.

 For instance, imagine a consumer searching for shoes in a certain city district.
 He or she can get multiple offers from different stores, but the one located within 500m is much more likely to get this customer compared to the retail stores that are based further away.